niikoo/katharos/README.md

-# Clean Minecraft Resource Pack
+# Clean Minecraft (Resource Pack)

+## Summary

 No magic, no zombies, no luck.

+## Description

 This project is an effort to make the game more rational and an effort to remove supernatural elements.

-## Latest changelog

-Latest version

-- Updated for 1.16 snapshot 20w16a
-- Supports Fabric modloader.
+It is a resource pack that tries to remove most of the supernatural elements from Minecraft, so that scientific elements can be used instead.

 ## Important notices